Objective: To maximize our skaters’ skill potential and enjoyment in their skating lessons

 Considerations for Helmets

-- Wire face masks are optional but they do protect the face in a forward fall and they provide additional straps to secure the unit to the head.
-Ensure an experienced technician properly fits the unit to the helmet and to the skater's head, with the chin cup on the chin.
+Wire face masks are Mandatory they protect the face in a forward fall and they provide additional straps to secure the unit to the head.
+Ensure an experienced technician properly fits the unit to the helmet and to the skater’s head, with the chin cup on the chin.